stardot/beebem-windows/README.txt

 for the drive you are using.
 Disc writes will then write data straight back to the image file on your PC disc.

-If you want to use ADFS discs in the Master 128 mode then load the ADFS disk image and type '*ADFS' to mount it.
+If you want to use ADFS discs in the Master 128 mode then load an ADFS disk image (such as the MasterWelcome.adl image in discims) and type '*ADFS' to mount it.
 You can also press A & F12 to mount an ADFS disc.

+ADFS is also supported in Model B and B Plus modes.
+Note that in Model B mode you will need to select the Acorn 1770 disc controller.

 You can find out more information about using discs by reading the DFS (Disc Filing System) guides available on the internet.